martijnckx/mzt-test-assignment/README.md

 ## Notes

 - The database doesn't seem to have foreign key constraints set on existing tables.
 It would be good practise to configure these.
-- I added alt tags to the images
+- Added alt tags to the images
-- We are leaking all email addresses by blade template injection of the entire candidates object
+- Fixed the fact that the app was leaking all email addresses through the blade template (printing the entire candidates object)
-- Client side balance check should take into account users who are already contacted
 - Made wallet bar fixed position to still see it when scrolling
 - @todo: Shorter functions